SCiarella/TLS_ML_exploration/README.md

 Those codes run using the content of the MLmodel directory.
 Let's discuss step by step this procedure, using as example the TLS identification problem

-#### Step 0: data collection and preprocessing
+#### Step 0: Data collection and preprocessing

 The first step of the procedure consist in collecting the relevant input features for the different pairs of states.
 In the example `step0.py` we load the database of IS pairs that we use in our [paper](https://arxiv.org/abs/2212.05582), which is uploaded on [Zenodo](https://zenodo.org/) [TBD] and contains the input features discussed in the paper.
-This database will contain all the info
+The input database is expected to have the following structure:

 |              |feature 1| feature 2| feature 3| ... |
 |--------------|---------|----------|----------|-----|
 |pair $i_1 j_1$|         |          |          |     |